Special expenses and exceptional costs

-This ‘special expenses pot’ is being phased out from 2016 and in the years 2016 to 2020 can continue to be deducted only if the insurance contract or actual building or refurbishment work commenced, or the loan for construction or refurbishment was taken out, before 2016.
+Starting in 2016, the special expense allowance for personal insurance, housing creation and housing refurbishment will expire.
+In the years 2016 to 2020 these special expenses can continue to be deducted only if the insurance contract or actual building or refurbishment work commenced, or the loan for construction or refurbishment was taken out, before 2016.

 Costs for voluntary additional insurance and the subsequent purchase of additional insurance periods, however, continue to be allowable without restriction (even after 2015).

 - Church contributions of up to 400 Euro

 - Private donations up to a maximum of 10 percent of total income, for privileged recipients, in particular humanitarian institutions, institutions for the protection of nature and the environment, privileged institutions in the field of science and adult education, animal homes and volunteer fire brigades (see Section 4a EStG and the list of privileged recipients).
 Donations provided out of business assets to privileged recipients are deductible as business expenses.